ritik8004/drupal_assignment/README.md

   * Enter the site code you want to setup the site for (this can be avoided by adding the site code in blt params like `blt refresh:local mckw`)
   * Access the site in your web browser, e.g.﻿http://local.alshaya-mckw.com/en/user
   * Login using the default credentials:﻿no-reply@acquia.com / admin
-  * Perform drush commands from inside of your vm, like drush status -l local.alshaya-mckw.com
+  * Perform drush commands from inside of your vm, like `drush status -l local.alshaya-mckw.com`
-  * Login quickly using drush uli -l local.alshaya-mckw.com  (currently doesn't work properly)
+  * Login quickly using `drush uli -l local.alshaya-mckw.com`  (note: currently doesn't work properly)
 * Access site through Varnish in local
   * Comment out the code forcing SSL redirection in `docroot/.htaccess`
   * Access the site on port 81